 Kendra Hamilton's triangular "lineage, language and landscape" topos has dense intertwined layers.
 This essay has mostly focused on the landscape angle.
 But Hamilton's analysis conflates all three in the chapters on the Charleston Renaissance.

-Part of the “Beautiful, historic Charleston” landscape was celestial, a skyline of church steeples, and part, carceral -- a swatch of land that held the Charleston city jail, poorhouse, workhouse and medical school.
+Part of the “Beautiful, historic Charleston” landscape was celestial, a skyline of church steeples, and part was carceral: a swatch of land that held the Charleston city jail, poorhouse, workhouse and medical school.
 In the Porgy novel, Bess was imprisoned after being caught with cocaine from Sportin' Life.
 Hamilton cites Bess being in what historian Mauire McInnis describes as an old jail building that was "central to the architectural language of slave control" and part of a "landscape of correction."

 In contrast to the Charleston built environment is a glimpse of Ktitawah Island where the Crown character lives "quite comfortably in a homely little shack of driftwood and palmetto fronds."

 One of Kendra Hamilton’s key points is that white Americans in general, and particularly white southerners, have become a changed people because of their close physical and social exposure to black people.
 The “first families” of South Carolina and other white people allowed into their social class claimed genetic purity because their feeling of superiority over black and swarthy peoples demanded it.
 As an interesting example, she shows how middle and upper class white Charlestonians had some strong Gullah Geechee linguistic traits.
-And by the time Du Bose Heyward came along, he had the advantage of being able to see the poetic and charismatic character of Gullah Geechee culture and bring it to life in his writing.
-His work stands out among the various expressions of the Charleston Renaissance because he could express the winning attributes of Gullah culture and not just from a psyche that had been informed by demeaning racial caricatures.
+And by the time Du Bose Heyward came along, he had the advantage of being able to see the poetic and charismatic character of Gullah Geechee culture and bring it to life in the Porgy novel.
+His work stands out in the Charleston Renaissance because he could express the winning attributes of Gullah culture and not just from a psyche that had been informed by demeaning racial caricatures.

-So within the topos, a "language" angle is Du Bose Heyward's own fluency in Gullah Geechee speech stemming from his close association with black people and the lineage aspect includes Heyward's mother who was a performer of Gullah folktales and songs.
+So within the topos, a "language" angle is Du Bose Heyward's own fluency in Gullah Geechee speech stemming from his close association with black people and the lineage aspect includes Heyward's mother who made ‘good money’ as a performer of Gullah folktales and songs.

 And of course, "lineage" also includes the inconvenient truth for white Carolinians of "miscegenation."
 Hamilton probes the murky waters of the “impure” genetic and cultural lineages of white southerners by wryly noting that black(ish) Jean Toomer became a member of the then (“lily white”) Charleston Poetry society.
 This southern “smart set” was quietly grappling with intense racial tensions such as the desirability of biracial and black women and the cross-racial rivalries, jealousies and hostilities lyrically expressed by Toomer in the “Blood Burning Moon” story of his Cane novella.